 IB Programs are often seen as quite admirable options for children of various ages, as they seek to “develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.”

 With this, however, some IB schools lack a more diverse scope of extra-curricular activities—which can also be significant factors in a child’s development and enjoyment of school.
-Although some IB schools may lack the more physically-oriented activities, most still offer a wide variety of clubs
+Although some IB schools may lack more physically-oriented activities, most still offer a wide variety of clubs and extra-curricular activities.

 How Can I Enroll My Child in an IB Program?

 Currently, children cannot take single IB courses, and IB programs are not available for home-schooling, so any student interested in IB opportunities must be enrolled in an IB World School.
-To enroll in one of the three programs, you should enquire to see which schools are in your area.
+To enroll in one of the three programs, you should inquire to see which schools are in your area.
 You can speak with the school’s IB coordinator to learn about admitting your child.
-To enroll in an IB Program, to find out about available IB Programs near you, and to find a school’s IB Coordinator, visit their website, at www.ibo.org
+To enroll in an IB Program, to find out about available IB Programs near you, and to find a school’s IB Coordinator, visit their website.